How To Make Interactive Training Videos (+6 Video Templates)

 Switching to interactive training videos flips that script.

-In my work with hundreds of teams, I've seen that adding interactive elements like decision points and quizzes boosts knowledge retention by 25% and cuts abandonment by 68% (and this is backed up by peer-reviewed research).
+In my work with hundreds of L&D teams, I've seen that adding interactive elements like decision points and quizzes boosts knowledge retention by 25% and cuts abandonment by 68% (and this is backed up by peer-reviewed research).

 In this guide, I'll show you how to create awesome interactive training videos in Synthesia.